viator-docs/Viator-Partner-API-v2/papiv2/booking-concepts/booking-questions.md

 ]
 ```

-### Special pick-up-point location references
+### Special pickup-point location references

-The `logistics.travelerPickup.locations[]` array in the response from the product content endpoints contains the location references for all available pick-up locations for a product.
+The `logistics.travelerPickup.locations[]` array in the response from the product content endpoints contains the location references for all available pickup locations for a product.

 As well as standard location reference codes; e.g., "LOC-6cb31b00-1fb4-4218-9b50-63f66531d735", there are two special codes that specify **instructions** rather than locations.